mqshaikh8/git-basics-lab-dumbo-web-111819/README.md

 the lesson.

-Now that you've learned about Git version control, in this lab, we're going to go through the entire process of creating a local Git repository, creating an initial commit and pushing that work to a remote repo stored on [GitHub][github].
+Now that you've learned about Git version control, in this lab, we're going to go through the entire process of cffreating a local Git repository, creating an initial commit and pushing that work to a remote repo stored on [GitHub][github].